sandip-sadhukhan/DSA_Algo_Python_Basic_Course/udacity/README.md

 ## Linked List

-Linkedlist implementation is there in the code file `linked-list.py`.
+Linkedlist implementation is there in the code file `2. linked-list.py`.

+## Stack

+It is like a stack of elements.
+It is used in LIFO (Last in, fast out)

+Push -> put an element on the top
+Pop -> delete the topmost element

+Stack implementation is there in the code file `3. stack.py`.